alejomartinez8/kubernetes-example/README.md

 ```
 kubectl rollout status deployment/[deployment-name]
 ```
-To roll out an update (for a possible failure):
+To rollout an update (for a possible failure):
 ```
-kubectl rollout undo deployment/first-app
+kubectl rollout undo deployment/[deployment-name]
 ```
 To see history:
 ```
-kubectl rollout history deployment/first-app --revision=3
+kubectl rollout history deployment/[deployment-name] --revision=3
 ```

 ## Delete